zpaolo11x/Arcadeflow/README.md

 - 'Rows in vertical' : Number of rows to use in 'vertical' mode
 - 'Clean layout' : Reduce game data shown on screen
 - 'Small screen' : Optimize theme for small size screens, 1 row layout forced, increased font size and cleaner layout
-- '!
-General font size !' : Set the font size for parts of the user interface to make it more compact or more spacious
-- '!
-Menu font size !' : Set menu font size to better adapt to different screen sizes
 - 'Custom color' : Define a custom color for UI elements using sliders

 *Game Data*